Kahkonen’s Sharks debut spoiled by Leon Draisaitl, Edmonton Oilers

 Kahkonen entered Thursday with a 12-8-3 record and a .910 save percentage but had struggled of late with a 0-5-1 record and a .873 save percentage in his last six games.
 His last win came on Feb.
 20 in Edmonton, stopping 30 of 33 shots in a 7-3 Wild victory.

 Kahkonen was James Reimer’s backup in the Sharks’ win over the Flames on Thursday.
-Sharks coach Bob Boughner was tempted to go back to Reimer after he made 28 saves, including several of the spectacular variety, but stuck with his original plan to go to Kahkonen.
+Sharks coach Bob Boughner was tempted to go back to Reimer after he made 28 saves, including several of the spectacular variety, but stuck with his original plan to start Kahkonen.

 The Sharks entered Thursday nine points back of the Dallas Stars for the second wild-card spot in the Western Conference, but don’t want to overwork Reimer over the final month of the season.